org404/obtrusive/README.md

 ```

 ##### Configuration
-Use sample file from the repo:
+Use sample file from the example folder:
 ```
-cp sample-config.yml config.yml
+cp examples/basic-config.yml config.yml
 ```
 Now, open the file with editor of your choice and fill your hetzner token.